bluescan/tacentview/docs/cli.md

   width/height or the top-right corner.
 The values are pixels starting at 0.
   If the crop area you specify goes outside the image being processed, the fill colour is used.
 The resultant image must be at least 4x4.
   mode: Coordinate mode.
 Either abs* or rel.
-In absolute mode xw and yh are the
+In absolute mode mw and mh are the
         position of the top right extent of the crop area.
 Pixels outside of this are cropped.
-In relative mode xw and yh are the new width and height of the cropped image.
+In relative mode mw and mh are the new width and height of the cropped image.
   x:    The x of the lower-left origin of the crop area.
 Included in final
         pixels.
 Defaults to 0*.